Speaker Sizes Over the Years

 The first step of measuring a speaker is removing it from its housing and this is often the most complex and time-consuming step of speaker measurement.
 You will first want to disconnect the battery or power source for safety reasons, and then you can start removing parts.
 Some automotive speakers are easy to remove, those found in door panels and rear shelves, and some dashes will sometimes only require the removal of four screws, but others can require specific manufacturer information, so if the removal process isn’t obvious, further research might be required.

-Usually a speaker assembly is attached to what it is housed in using several Phillips head screws, which are easily removed, allowing you to pull the speaker forward and out far enough to disconnect any wires or electrical connectors that send signals to the speaker.
+Usually a speaker assembly is attached to what it is housed in using several Phillips head screws, which are easily removed, allowing you to pull the speaker forward and out far enough to disconnect any speaker wire or electrical connectors that send signals to the speaker.
 While every speaker’s removal might not be this simple, it will have to be removed to take accurate measurements to find a suitable replacement.

-Measuring the Diameter
+Measure the Diameter

 Now that the speaker is removed, it is time to find out the speaker’s size, and the first step is finding the speaker’s diameter.
 The diameter is found by taking a tape measure, ruler, or yardstick and measuring the speaker at its widest point across its face (or front).
 It is important to write down this number and all subsequent information as soon as it is measured to save you from forgetting and having to repeat any measurements.

-This is an easy process if the speaker that is going to be replaced is round in shape, but many speakers feature an oblong shape, and newer model cars can even feature custom shapes.
+This is an easy process if the speaker that is going to be replaced is a round speaker, but many speakers feature an oblong shape, and newer model cars can even feature custom shapes.
 If this is the case with your speakers, and they are not round, other measurements will need to be made.
 If this is the case, then you will need to measure the widest point from each side and record these as well to be sure your replacement is a perfect match.

 Once you have the speakers’ physical diameter and size, you will want to inspect the hole it was removed from and measure its diameter as well.
-The hole that the speaker fits into is usually smaller than the diameter of the speaker it houses, this is due to the speaker having an outer lip with holes for mounting screws that is wider than the rest of the speakers housing or baffle.
+The hole that the speaker fits into is usually smaller than the diameter of the speaker it houses; this is due to the speaker having an outer lip with holes for mounting screws that is wider than the rest of the speakers housing or baffle.
 This outer lip allows the speaker to fit firmly against whatever it is housed in, and these mountings can be either flush against the housing or slightly recessed for a more secure fit.

-Another important thing to look at when measuring a speaker is to take note of how many mounting screw holes the speaker has, and where they are located on the speaker.
+Another important thing to look at when measuring a speaker is to take note of how many mounting screw holes the speaker has and where they are located on the speaker.
 Measuring the distance between screw holes will allow you to match up a replacement perfectly.
 There might be a chance that a replacement speaker will not have holes that match the original exactly, or the screw hole sizes might be too small on the replacement, but as long as you have the proper measurements, new holes can be drilled.

-Measuring Speaker Height
+Measure Speaker Height

 The height or depth of a speaker is the last important measurement that will have to be taken in order to be sure you are getting the correct replacement speakers.
-The height can be found by placing the speaker on its side and measuring the distance between to front and back of the speaker.
+The height can be found by placing the speaker on its side and measuring the distance between the front and back of the speaker.
 Finding the height is extremely important because while externally a speaker might look exactly the same from the front, and visually looks like a suitable replacement, the housing might not have the depth to accommodate the new speaker.
 This can often be an issue in cars and trucks, and especially boats and motorcycles, where space is at a premium, so measuring a speaker’s height is an important part of the process.

 Why Is it Important to Have the Correct Speaker Size